laurenpenn/Website/plugins/w3-total-cache/readme.txt

 * Minification of posts and pages and feeds
 * Minification of inline, embedded or 3rd party JavaScript (with automated updates)
 * Minification of inline, embedded or 3rd party CSS (with automated updates)
-* Browser caching using cache-control, future expire headers and entity tags (ETag)
+* Browser caching using cache-control, future expire headers and entity tags (ETag) with "cache-busting"
 * JavaScript grouping by template (home page, post page etc) with embed location control
 * Non-blocking JavaScript embedding
 * Import post attachments directly into the Media Library (and CDN)